cnrh/SkExtras/README.md

 # SkExtras
+This plugin adds miscellaneous syntax to Skript for higher quality of life.
+It's basically just SkJade features.

 NOTE: I copied SkBee and SkJade for the plugin loading/other things.
 I only made this plugin to use for my server.

 # Features